Skip to main content

 Alert Logic

-• Do not enable aggressive notifications immediately
+• Do not enable aggressive notifications initially

-• Then layer on notifications and external actions
+• Then introduce alerts and external integrations

 Performance

-• AI adds processing load
+• AI increases system load

-• Watch CPU, GPU, and overall responsiveness together
+• Monitor CPU, GPU, and system responsiveness

-• Reasonably clean motion
+• Clean motion detection

 • Moderate confidence threshold